 Meal planning is one of those things that we don’t think we have time to do.
 I mean, we’re already too busy, right?
 Wrong!
 Ben Franklin once said, “For every minute spent organizing, an hour is earned.”
 When it comes to meal planning, he was definitely right.
 The time that you spend planning your meals will save you a lot of time and stress later in the week.
 Meal planning has added benefits too, you’ll eat healthier and probably save money.

-I do my meal planning on Sunday afternoon each week and use my Meal Planning System.
+I do my meal planning on Sunday afternoon each week and use my Meal Planning Binder.

 I try to plan 1-2 meals that are in the crock-pot so they don’t take much prep time.
 Planning super easy meals on very busy nights during the week also helps reduce stress.
 These include things like hamburgers or hot dogs on the grill, tacos, and quesadillas.
 And now that my children are grown, I plan at least 1 night per week where one of them cooks.